-The number of COVID-19 cases reported as hospitalised in the past week decreased among adults and children (Figure 14).
+The number of COVID-19 cases reported as hospitalised in the past week increased among children and decreased among adults (Figure 11).

-Figure 14.
-Number of notified COVID-19 cases hospitalised in WA by week, 2020 to 2022 YTD
+Figure 11.
+Number of notified COVID-19 cases hospitalised in WA by week, 2020 to 2023 YTD

 Note: Data source: WANIDD.
 A child is defined as less than 18 years of age.